Sami Hyypiä: Brighton & Hove Albion

-FC Zürich
+Zürich

-On 21 August 2015, Hyypiä was officially announced as the manager of the Swiss Super League club FC Zürich.
+On 21 August 2015, Hyypiä was officially announced as the manager of the Swiss Super League club Zürich.
 On 12 May 2016, Hyypiä was sacked as coach of Zürich after he had lost a vote of no confidence in the team.
 He left the club in last place with three rounds before the end of the season; Zürich were ultimately relegated to the Swiss second division, the Swiss Challenge League.

-FC Haka
+Haka

-After taking a break from the game he joined Finnish side FC Haka in 2020 as assistant manager but left after just three months.
+After taking a break from the game, he joined Finnish side Haka in 2020 as assistant manager, but left after just three months.

 Personal life

 In 2002, Hyypiä released an autobiography, From Voikkaa to the Premiership.

-Hyypiä was married to Susanna between 2007 and 2021, before it was discovered he was cheating on his wife with much younger racing driver Emma Kimiläinen.
-He had two sons from his first marriage.
+Hyypiä was married to Susanna between 2007 and 2022, when the couple divorced.
+He has two sons from his first marriage.
 Off the pitch, he is generally a private person and, although his ex-wife had been occasionally seen at his matches, their children rarely appear in public.
-He lived with his family near Pulheim near Cologne and had an English second home because of his activity as a trainer at Brighton & Hove Albion.
+He lived with his family near Pulheim near Cologne and had an English second home because of his time as manager of Brighton & Hove Albion.

+Since 2021, Hyypiä has been dating Finnish racing driver Emma Kimiläinen.

 Hyypiä has set up a fund to help young promising athletes of his native Finland.
 As part of his efforts to raise funds, he participated in the Helsinki City Marathon, his first ever, on 20 August 2011, completing the course in a time of 3:56:09.

+Hyypiä was named in the Finnish Football Hall of Fame in 2015, and in the Finnish Sports Hall of Fame on 11 January 2024.